kiranmak/draft-iotops-iiot-frwk/draft-iotops-km-iiot-frwk.md

 In the existing deployments, components such as HMI, Historian, MES, and SCADA systems run on dedicated hardware.
 Virtualizing these system components can be consolidated on a single general-purpose hardware platform, reducing the number of hardware devices and improving the security of data exchanges among these systems.

-Virtual PLC (vPLC) is a concept in which the control part of factory devices is decoupled from the I/O component.
-With vPLCs, the I/O stays local to the machines (sensors, actuators, and drives), while the controller logic lives as a software service implemented over RT-hypervisors.
-Other components can now directly interface with process control to alter the behavior and send commands through virtualized PLCs.
-By implementing low-latency and a deterministic behavior in the network fabric, all the software components are part of the execution environment on one side of the fabric, capable of leveraging mature IP-based technologies.
+### Virtualized PLC

+A virtualized PLC decouples controller logic from the I/O component.
+It allows  integration of supervisory and control software components as part of the execution environment by leveraging mature IP-based technologies.

 Although an exploratory work {{VPLC_CONV}} and {{VPLC_IIC}} propose I/O field-buses to be replaced with the high-speed, deterministic media (such as Ethernet).
 The legacy systems (such as serial fieldbus interfaces) will continue to exist in the foreseeable future.
 Thus, the architecture must support the communication between the field-bus I/O and PLCs, even when the PLCs are virtualized.
-This implies that the fabric will still need protocol translation gateways on cell sites, but this need not be pervasive and localized at the edges of the I/O modules.
+This implies that in some cases the fabric will still need protocol translation gateways on cell sites, but they need to be close to the the I/O modules i.e. at the edge of the converged fabric.

 ### Application and Services

 Component virtualization enables co-location of different service functions on the same hypervisor or entirely at a different location regardless of what security zone they belong to.
 The constraints aware path chain can be set using {{!RFC7665}}.
 Moreover, it provides multiple service function chain to support different applications.
 This type of architecture along with NFV {{ETSI_GS_NFV_003}} can be extremely resource efficient.

-Several sensors emit time-series style data, that can add to the bandwidth consumption to the information going to the cloud.
+Several sensors emit time-series data, that can add to the bandwidth consumption to the information going to the cloud.
 Deploying big-data application closer on the edge and scale them on-demand provides a sophisticated tool to disaggregate  processing of sensory data and summarize for the cloud-enterprise applications.

 ~~~~ drawing